Amin-Banam/Persian_temp/README.md

 - Created - 2023-07-11

-- Technologies Used - Html , css
+- Technologies Used - Html , CSS ,Scss ,Bootstrap

 - Hooks Used : useState